petik3/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Experienced iOS developer with wide knowledge of other Apple platforms and strong focus on video and UI/UX related technologies.
+Experienced iOS developer with wide knowledge of other Apple platforms and focus on video and UI/UX related technologies.
 Msc background in Computer Science, plenty of experience working in different environments (enterprise, research lab, software agency, freelancing).